StephenB92/bjj-hub-dublin/README.md

 ### Credit

 - Credit to https://www.sitepoint.com/community/t/navigation-bar-tabs-displaying-backwards/7904/4 where I found the fix to the issue I had regarding the styled navigation elements appearing in reverse order.

+- Jiu-jitsu images were acquired on Google images.

+- Quotes from renowned BJJ practitioners taken from a website called Fightersmarket.

+Credit to the Code Institute Love Running project for codeused in respect of hero image and the styling of the text overlapping the hero image.